Valencia-oh/PKMN-Jade/README.md

 - Houndoom -- added to Route 45 in the Day
 - UrsaRing -- added to Route 45 in the Day
 - Gligar -- Made available all times in Route 45
-- Primape -- Added to route 45 in the Day
+- Primeape -- Added to route 45 in the Day
 - Jynx, Sneasel, Delibird and Piloswine -- Ice Path Spawns Increased